wakumo/flutter-wallet-connect-v2/README.md

 # wallet_connect_v2

-WalletConnect V2 for Flutter
+WalletConnect V2 for Flutter, available for both Wallet and DApp!

-This lib came from the demand of our project [Avacus](https://avacus.cc)

-We used to try to make in pure Dart but it cost much time to build and test so we decide to make an wrapper to consume SDKs from WalletConnect team!
+Fully support at [Avacus](https://avacus.cc), you can experience both Mainnet and Testnet as it supports network customization.

+Feel free to use and don't hesitate to raise issue if there are.

 ## Getting Started

-We make very detail in example so you can follow it.
+We make very detail in example so you can follow it for both Wallet and Dapp.

+The connection is kept stable follow app lifecycle.

 Import and create instance
 ```dart